florianschanda/miss_hit/LEXING_ISSUES.md

 m = [1, 0; 0, 1];
 ```

-However there are many ways this can be written:
+However there are many other ways this can be written:
 ```
 m = [1 0
      0 1];